-Jim: And generally they came home earlier than you, you thought you, they should (laughs).
+Jim: And generally, they came home earlier than you- you thought-

-Dr. Leman: And if they were gonna be late, they were on the phone with a long list of explanations about why.
-Well the football game was on overtime and the bus was late and, you know, whatever it was, but they just wanna reassure they’re, they’re gonna be okay and not the doghouse.
-I said, “Honey, enjoy your pizza, come on home.
+Dr. Leman: Oh, yeah.
+And if they were gonna be late, they were on the phone with a long list of explanations about why.
+“Well, the football game was in overtime, and the bus was late,” and you know, whatever it was.
+And they just want to reassure they’re- they’re gonna be okay and not in the doghouse.
+I said, “Enjoy your pizza, come on home.
 It’s okay.”

-John: Yeah.
-We’re hearing from Kevin Leman today on Focus on the Family, and taking some content from his book, Why Your Kids Misbehave, and What to Do About It.
-Look for your copy at focusonthefamily.com/broadcast, or give us a call 800, the letter A, and the word FAMILY.
-And, you know, Jim, you mentioned having a list of rules printed up.
-One of the things we’d never did, and I wish we would have, is have a family motto.
-And Kevin, you spent some time in the book, talking about family mottos, and how that kind of imprints us and how we, we kind of lead and, uh, parent the, the same way we grew up.
+John: And- and Jim, you mentioned having a list of rules printed up.
+One of the things we never did, and I wish we would have, is have a family motto.
+And Kevin, you spent some time in the book talking about family mottoes and how that kind of imprints us in how we- we kind of lead and, uh, parent the same we grew up.

 Dr. Leman: Oh.

 John: Yeah.
-What, what does the family motto of, let’s have fun lead us to, uh, to be like as parents?
+What- what is a family motto of let’s have fun lead us to, uh, to be like as parents?

-Dr. Leman: But when I… This is, I shouldn’t admit this, but when I drove our youngest, Lauren, to school in the morning, we have five kids, okay?
-I’m driving little Lauren, she’s in seventh grade, to school.
-And we had different things that we would do, and she always had a little girl for her, pick up little girl for her they were in seventh grade, and I drive them to school.
-And we had a little handicap driver day.
-And on the way to the school, we would go through this residential area where the speed limit was 25 to begin with, but all of a sudden, I would crouch down, okay, in my little car, and I get down to about seven miles an hour, I checked to make sure nobody’s behind me.
-And then I would just creep through the neighborhood, that when a car came, then I would always wave to the car.
-But I would raise my hand so slowly, that I really never flashed the wave till after the car went by.
+Dr. Leman: But when I… This is… I shouldn’t admit this, but when I drove our youngest, Lauren, to school in the morning.
+We have five kids, okay.
+I’m driving little Lauren.
+She’s in seventh grade, to school.
+And we had different things that we would do.
+And she always had a little girlfriend.
+I picked up a little girlfriend with her in seventh grade, and I’d drive them to school.
+And we had little handicap driver day.
+And on the way to the school, we would go through this residential area, where the speed limit was 25 to begin with.
+But all of the sudden, I would crouch down.
+Okay.
+In my little car, and I’d get down to about seven miles an hour.
+I’d check to make sure nobody’s behind me.
+And then I would just creep through the neighborhood.
+And when a car came, then I would always wave to the car, but I would raise my hand so slowly that I really never flashed the wave till after the car went by.
 And these two seventh graders-

 Jim: Crazy dad.

-Dr. Leman: Crazy dad.
+Dr. Leman: The crazy dad.
 Thank you.
-I’m glad you said that Jim, not me.
+I’m glad you said that Jim, and not me.

-Dr. Leman: You know, we did crazy fun things.
-Would Mrs. Upington, my bride ever do that?
-No. There are rules, you just don’t do things like that.
-And so the atmosphere, and that’s what I want parents to understand is, whatever you grew up with, is somehow gonna be communicate to those kids.
+Dr. Leman: You know, we did crazy, fun things.
+Would Mrs. Upington, my bride, ever do that?
+No. There are rules.
+You just don’t do things like that.
+And so, the atmosphere, and that’s what I want parents to understand is whatever you grew up with, is somehow going to be communicated to those kids.

-Jean: And I would like to add that God puts men and women together, who are unlike each other, who are different, and very often opposite.
+Jean: And I would like to add that God puts men and women together who are unlike each other who are different, and we’re often-

-Jean: Yes.
-And now in hindsight, I appreciate those differences in parenting.
-It’s really important, it’s, it’s-
+Jean: And now in hindsight, I appreciate those differences in parenting.
+It’s really-

-Dr. Leman: But he was the good guy.
-The fun guy, you were Attila the Hun- [Crosstalk]
+Dr. Leman: Well, but he was the good guy, the fun guy.
+You were Attila the Hun that came across-

 Dr. Leman: But, you know, we learn from each other.